olkozh95/rocks-paper-scissors/README.md

 #MyGame

-My app is a simple game of my own
+This app is a simple game of my own